Mayoralty of Fiorello La Guardia: Crime

 La Guardia appointed John F. O'Ryan then Lewis Joseph Valentine to serve as New York City Police Commissioner.
-He appointed Austin MacCormick to serve as Commissioner of the New York City Department of Correction and during their tenure they oversaw the development and completion of Rikers Island Penitentiary to replace Welfare Island Penitentiary as New York City's jail.
+O'Ryan resigned after disputes between him and La Guardia about the police response to union strikes and accused La Guardia of encouraging "Communists and the vicious elements of the city".
+La Guardia appointed Austin MacCormick to serve as Commissioner of the New York City Department of Correction and during their tenure they oversaw the development and completion of Rikers Island Penitentiary to replace Welfare Island Penitentiary as New York City's jail.

+La Guardia fought against Frank Costello's gambling empire and ordered raids that confiscated hundreds of slot machines.
+Costello converted 15,000 of his slot machines into candy machines and gained a court injunction against further raids.
+La Guardia continued the confiscations and had Paul Windels appeal the injunction.
+Anna Jurovaty was arrested for having one of the machines on her property and La Guardia found her guilty using his powers as a magistrate.
+Costello and Phillip Kastel later moved their gambling activities to Louisiana.

 Following the Harlem riot of 1935, which resulted in over $2 million worth of property damage, La Guardia created an interracial commission to study the conditions that led to the riot occurring.
 The commission, which included Oswald Garrison Villard, Countee Cullen, Hubert Thomas Delany, A. Philip Randolph, and E. Franklin Frazier, reported after an eight-month investigation that the lack of social services, employment discrimination, police brutality, and overcrowded schools led to the riot.
 Following the Harlem riot of 1943, La Guardia instituted a curfew of 10:30 P.M., the last curfew instituted in New York City until the 2020 COVID-19 pandemic, and had it enforced by 6,000 police and 1,500 civilian volunteers.

 La Guardia stated in 1935, that New York City was no longer the crime capital of the United States and that Chicago now held the highest crime rate in the United States.
-However, Wilbert Crowley, the First Assistant State's Attorney, criticized La Guardia's statement and said that "we consider ourselves in a splendid position" and asked for where La Guardia got his crime statics from.
+However, Wilbert Crowley, the First Assistant State's Attorney, criticized La Guardia's statement and said that "we consider ourselves in a splendid position" and asked for where La Guardia got his crime statistics from.

 La Guardia commissioned a report by the New York Academy of Medicine in 1938, to study the effects of marijuana.
 The report was released in 1944, and showed that marijuana was not physically addictive, not a gateway drug, and did not lead to crime.

 La Guardia appointed William Fellowes Morgan Jr. to serve as Commissioner of Public Markets to prevent racketeering in New York City's markets and Morgan appointed Michael Fiaschetti to clear racketeers out of the markets.